cherkesky/cherkesky/README.md

 ---

 ## 🚀 About Me
 - **👨‍💻 Currently Working On:** Scalable distributed systems and backend optimizations.
+Also, working on a React Native Expo personal project (Yes, yes I'm working with the new bridgeless architecture 😅 )
 - **🌱 Learning:** Advanced cloud architecture and machine learning integrations.
 - **📫 Reach Me:** [LinkedIn](https://www.linkedin.com/in/cherkesky/)